 The Authority aims to be clearly accountable for the effective delivery of services, through setting targets and measuring performance.
-A revised and streamlined set of key national performance indicators continue to be applied and these indicators as well as a set of local indicators are monitored regularly by RAPC.
+A revised and streamlined set of key national performance indicators continue to be applied and these indicators as well as a set of local indicators are monitored regularly by the Resources, Audit and Performance Committee.

 Objectives and targets are developed for each service, and performance reviewed against these.
-As previously mentioned, the Authority is using the current period of financial stability to review its efficiency and effectiveness and to plan more strategically.
-Senior officers from National Park Authorities are currently exploring possible savings and efficiencies in sharing support services.
+As previously mentioned, the Authority is using the period of financial stability in 2019/20 to review its efficiency and effectiveness and to plan more strategically.
+Senior officers from National Park Authorities are constantly exploring possible savings and efficiencies in sharing best practices and, in some cases, sharing services.